 How Long Do Pressure Tanks Last?

-The difference between a higher quality pressure tank and a cheaper one usually lies in the quality of the bladder inside the tank.
 The bladder is the compartment inside the tank that holds the water.
 When you use water in your home, the bladder fills up and empties itself, which is how your faucets create a stream.

 Over time, due to the wear and tear of water passing through, bladders can become weak and break down.
 Cheaper tanks generally have less durable bladders than those of higher quality.